Skip to main content

 Download File

-Why this pair exists — JAR is an archive format that bundles multiple files into a single compressed container.
+Why this pair exists — JAR is a compression/archive format used to package or shrink files.
 Ergo, the LZ4 route.
 Converting JAR to LZ4 means repacking the files inside one archive container into another format without extracting them to disk first.
 KaijuConverter runs 7-Zip and libarchive server-side, so a JAR full of thousands of entries becomes a clean LZ4 with the same tree, timestamps and permissions preserved.
-Context: JAR is an archive format that bundles multiple files into a single compressed container.
-LZ4 is an archive format that bundles multiple files into a single compressed container.
+Context: JAR is a compression/archive format used to package or shrink files.
+LZ4 is a compression/archive format used to package or shrink files.

 jar